 For example, if a student gets a word right once, they will normally see it again the next day.
 If they get a word right a second time, they will see it again after three days, and if they get it right again a third time, they will see it again after 7 days.
 If a student ever forgets a word and gets it wrong, they lose their streak for that word and start over at the first interval.

 Spaced repetition allow students to focus their efforts on those words

 The intervals are configurable by the instructor or word list owner.
 Though the default intervals work well, an instructor can shorten or lengthen intervals to suit their needs.
 For example, an instructor might want to shorten the intervals for the compressed summer term.
 Intervals can be specified in half-day increments.

 Students are encouraged to create their own student or personal word lists for help in studying.
 Feel free to create word lists for other courses or for private study.

 Click on the menu icon at the top of the page.
 The menu icon is a stack of three short horizontal bars.
 The side menu will appear on the left-hand side of the page.
 Click on "Create your own word list" in the side menu.
 Select the course you would like your word list to be associated with (your instructor will be able to see your word list) and give your word list a descriptive name.
 Then click "Create word list."

 Instead of selecting a course, you can indicate that the word list is a personal word list.

 There are a number of ways to add questions to your word list.
 You can add questions one-by-one using the web interface provided.
 You can copy the word list from another word list, or you can upload a spreadsheet in CSV or Excel format.

-To add questions one-by-one, click on "0 questions" from your word list page and then click on "New question" in the menu.
+To add questions one-by-one, click on "0 questions" from your word list page and then click on "New word" in the menu.
 Fill out the form with a word or prompt and any number of valid translations or responses.